-As members of the LL team became increasingly comfortable with the tools and techniques that DB&A had introduced, they began expanding and modifying the processes to further suit the plant's changing needs.
+As the management team became comfortable with the tools and techniques DB&A had introduced, they began expanding and modifying the processes to meet the plant's changing needs.

 As an example, LL expanded the role of the shift huddle to include more than daily goals and product schedules.
-Now, they also address issues such as product quality, customer service, and safety.
+Now they also address issues such as product quality, customer service, and safety.
 These in-depth huddles give everyone, even newcomers, a good idea of what's going on for that shift and what will be handed off for the next shift.